Key Takeaways

 Benefit 4: Enhances Empathy and Social Skills

-Research teams at Oxford University discovered that reading fiction improves the ability to infer others' thoughts and feelings.
+Researchers at The New School for Social Research discovered that reading fiction improves the ability to infer others' thoughts and feelings.
 The experience of adopting characters' perspectives and understanding their motivations and emotions strengthens our ability to understand others in real life.

 Literature and Empathy

 Reading literary works, especially novels, allows us to deeply enter characters' inner worlds.
 Through this "simulated experience," we develop the ability to understand perspectives and values different from our own.
-Research shows that people who regularly read literary fiction score an average of 15% higher on tests measuring the ability to read others' emotions.
+Research shows that reading literary fiction significantly improves scores on the Reading the Mind in the Eyes Test (RMET), a measure of the ability to read others' emotions.

 Enhanced empathy improves the quality of relationships and communication skills.
 In professional settings too, the ability to understand others' perspectives and choose appropriate words is a valuable skill.